 - <b>

 The other one is the end tag.
-The similarity to the start tag, it has angle brackets.
+Like the start tag, it has angle brackets.
 However, there is a forward slash after the first angle bracket.
 Examples of the end tags corresponding to the start tags above are as follows.

 - </title>